-Landing pages, social media graphics, high-visibility ads – for any medium you want to use to convert users or passer-by’s into subscribers or customers, you’ll need images.
-High converting stock images.
+Landing pages, social media graphics, high-visibility ads – for any medium you want to use to convert users or passers-by into subscribers or customers, you’ll need images.
+High-converting stock images.

 - People take less than a millisecond –yes, a millisecond– to judge what they see

 - Images push our emotional buttons and make us react

 You can turn a stranger into a website visitor by using the perfect social media picture, and that visitor into a potential customer by selecting a great hero image for your homepage, for example.

 The fact images help convert doesn’t mean all images can convert in all cases.
 There are factors at play that make some pictures more appealing than others, according to where you use them.

 Picking the perfect image to increase conversions can be a science in itself, one that marketers know all too well, and we are now going to lay out the 8 essential cues to identify and select the most high-converting stock images for your business.